IuNoWat/Templates/README.md

 The library must be used with sudo access :(

+The library also use the PWM output of the pi, disallowing the use of the audio jack.
+Audio can stil be sent through HDMI or Bluethoot

 ### Buzzer Passif

 The passive buzzer pilot is based on pigpiod : https://abyz.me.uk/rpi/pigpio/pigpiod.html